-- For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
+- Member Deductible.....\$2,500 - - For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from all family members.

-Exception: In certain circumstances, the Calendar Year Deductibles may not apply, as described below:
+Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below: